Bachelor of Science

 - A study of the vertebral column of the beaked whale Mesoplodon europaeus by a student who is now pursuing a Ph.D. in vertebrate paleontology at the University of Michigan.

 Being able to work hands-on with all of my professors has really allowed me to develop my skills in geology.
 I am able to constantly talk to them, get advice, and share ideas of what I would like to do.
 That has helped me a lot in making decisions.William Zimmerle '16

-Along with being accepted in graduate schools around the country, many Cal Lutheran geoscience majors have entered careers in petroleum geology, geophysics and the environmental geology fields.
+Along with being accepted in graduate schools around the country, many Cal Lutheran geoscience majors have entered careers in environmental geology, geophysics, environmental cleanup and response, and education.

 In both the public and private sectors, geoscientists are hired to study groundwater pollution, earthquake hazards and landslides.
-They also work in the mining and petroleum industries or in research laboratories.
+They also work in research laboratories or the mining and petroleum industries.

 Our alumni study at: